Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 Though the Disney Dream is packed with kid-friendly spaces, it also has two adults-only restaurants including French-inspired Remy (Photo: Matt Stroshane)

 The third ship to join the DCL fleet was the Disney Dream in 2011.
-The Dream is a beautiful ship that can hold up to 4,000 passengers and will begin sailing the Mediterranean in 2023.
+The Dream is a beautiful ship that can hold up to 4,000 passengers, but it never feels too crowded.

 Staterooms on the Disney Dream